EasyG0ing1/BlockNot/README.md

 sims.mike@gmail.com

 ## Version Update Notes

+### 1.8.0
+- MAJOR re-structuring of the library, breaking it up into a header and a code file as should have been done from the beginning.
+There was a violation of the One Definition Rule which has been solved with this update.
+Library should now compile in any standard C++ scenario.
+Thank you  [@dpetican](https://github.com/dpetican) for pointing this out.

 ### 1.7.4
 - Fixed a problem with the way that triggeredOnDuration was being calculated.
 It is now correct,